-The Nominating/Governance Committee of the Board, which, as described above, is composed entirely of independent directors, is responsible for establishing standards for members of the Board and overseeing the performance evaluation of the Board and its members.
+The Nominating/Governance Committee of the Board, which, as described above, is, and was at all times in fiscal 2022, composed entirely of independent directors, is responsible for establishing standards for members of the Board and overseeing the performance evaluation of the Board and its members.
 Based upon such evaluations, the Nominating/Governance Committee recommends to the Board whether existing members should be nominated for new terms or replaced and whether more or fewer members are appropriate.

 The Board, with the assistance of the Nominating/Governance Committee, establishes criteria for the selection of new members.
 The basic criteria are found in the Company's Corporate Governance Guidelines under "Core Competencies of the Board."
 At any given time, in order to maintain a proper balance of expertise, individuals with particular skills may be favored over other candidates who lack such skills but otherwise possess a core competency.
 The Nominating/Governance Committee seeks to identify candidates who are capable of working with the entire Board and meaningfully contributing to the overall Board process.
 Attributes considered by the Nominating/Governance Committee in evaluating candidates may include a candidate's character, judgment and breadth of experience, business acumen, ability to act on behalf of all stockholders and a willingness to devote sufficient time to carrying out the duties and responsibilities of Board membership.
+Since a majority of the Board is required by the Company's Corporate Governance Guidelines to be independent of management, consideration is also given as to whether or not the individual is independent in accordance with such Corporate Governance Guidelines.
 The Nominating/Governance Committee also considers gender and ethnic diversity as well as diversity of background experience, age, and specialized training.
 The Nominating/Governance Committee recognizes the benefits of diversity in the boardroom and strives to identify director candidates who represent a mix of backgrounds and experiences that will enhance the quality of the Board's deliberations and oversight of the Company's businesses.
 While the Nominating/Governance Committee considers diversity, among other factors, when considering potential director nominees, the Board does not have a policy with regard to diversity in identifying director nominees.
 The table below provides certain information on the composition of our Board.
-Each of the categories listed in the table below has the meaning as it is used in Nasdaq Rule 5605(f).
+Each of the categories listed in the table below has the meaning as it is used in Nas

-Board Diversity Matrix (As of January 10, 2022)
+Board Diversity Matrix (As of January 9, 2023)

 Total Number of Directors

-Female Male Non-Binary Did Not Disclo Gender
+Female Male Non-Binary Did Not Disclose Gender

-Part I: Gender Identity •
+Part I: Gender Identity

 Directors 2 4 0 0

 Part II: Demographic Background

 African American or Black 0 0 0 0

 Alaskan Native or Native American 0 0 0 0

 Asian 0 0 0 0

 Hispanic or Latinx 0 0 0 0

 Native Hawaiian or Pacific Islander 0 0 0 0

 White 2 4 0 0

 Two or More Races or Ethnicities 0 0 0 0

-LGBTQ+ 0
+.GBTQ+

 Did Not Disclose Demographic Background 0